Kentucky Court Records

 Can a DUI Be Expunged in Kentucky?

 Records of DUI (Driving under the influence) or DWI (driving while intoxicated) offenses can be expunged in Kentucky.
-However, to be eligible for expungement, 10 years must have passed since the charge without any other DUI charges or convictions.
+However, to be eligible for expungement, 10 years should have passed since the charge without any other DUI charges or convictions.
 Fourth offense DUIs, which is a fourth DUI offense in a 10-year period, are designated Class D felonies.
 They are not eligible to be expunged.
 They are punishable with jail time of no less than 120 days without probation or release.
-If there are aggravating circumstances, imprisonment for a DUI felony will be no less than 240 days without probation or release.
-Offenders will also have their licenses suspended for up to 60 days and undergo a one-year treatment program for alcohol abuse.
+If there are aggravating circumstances, imprisonment for a DUI felony may be no less than 240 days without probation or release.
+Offenders may also have their licenses suspended for up to 60 days and undergo a one-year treatment program for alcohol abuse.

 What constitutes a Violation in Kentucky?